PFA03027/alpha_concurrent/README.md

 Support dynamic allocatable thread local storage.

 When allocating dynamic allocatable thread local storage for a thread, it is not lock free.
 This will be happened by 1st access of a value instance.
 After allocation, this class may be lock free.
-This depends whether pthread_getspecific() is lock free or not.
+If disable ALCONCURRENT_CONF_USE_THREAD_LOCAL, this depends whether pthread_getspecific() is lock free or not.

+To avoid race condtion b/w dynamic_tls class and thread local storage destructor, currently global mutex lock is introduced.

 # general memory allocator class that is semi lock-free in lf_mem_alloc.hpp
 This is general memory allocator to get lock-free behavior and to avoid memory fragmentation.